 “If one man praises you, a thousand will repeat the praise” – Japanese proverb

-A friend’s Facebook page sports “Sam-ology”, which is a factsheet or summary of the science of Sam.
+A friend sports “Sam-ology”, which is a factsheet or summary of the science of Sam.
 It focuses on her achievements, quirks, and gives real insights into her personality, history, foibles, and ambitions.
 It both defines her and provides a guide to the world of Sam.
 I call it “Sam I am” (but that’s another post).
-Sam-ology categories include: mythology, technology, archeology, anthropology, theology, psychology, numerology, graphology, and terminology.
+Sam-ology categories include: mythology, technology, archaeology, anthropology, theology, psychology, numerology, graphology, and terminology.
 A few of the more personal categories are:

 - Biology — family history, vital statistics, etc.